Steady-state spectrum of Kelvin waves on a quantized vortex at finite temperatures: Transients and relaxation towards the steady state

-Due to the nature of the drive the steady state is not a state where the vortex length and the amplitudes of the Kelvin waves are constant, but a state where they oscillate at a frequency determined by the drive frequency around the average values.
+Due to the nature of the drive, the steady state is not a state where the vortex length and the amplitudes of the Kelvin waves are constant, but a state where they oscillate around their average values at a frequency determined by the drive frequency.
 These average values for the Kelvin amplitudes are plotted in Fig.~\ref{f.spectrum}.
 The oscillations are illustrated in Figs.~\ref{f.length} and \ref{f.amp}.
-The lower the temperature (smaller mutual friction parameter $\alpha$), the smaller the oscillation amplitude is (relative to the average value).
-Unfortunately, the smaller $\alpha$, the longer the transient time needed to reach the steady state.
+The lower the temperature (smaller mutual friction parameter $\alpha$), the smaller is the oscillation amplitude (relative to the average value).
+Unfortunately, a smaller $\alpha$ also means a longer transient time to reach the steady state.
+The relaxation time towards a steady state is inversely proportional to the mutual friction parameter $\alpha$.
 Therefore we are mostly limited to values $\alpha \gtrsim 0.001$.
-However, the simulations indicate that the spectrum saturates below $\alpha=0.01$.
-Naturally, the value for $\alpha$, below which the spectrum does not change any more, should depend on the scales considered.
-If the drive frequency would be much higher (corresponding to shorter Kelvin waves), one could expect that a smaller value for $\alpha$ would be required to reach the ``zero temperature limit''.
+However, the simulations also indicate that the spectrum and the vortex length saturate below $\alpha=0.01$, which we interpret as the ``zero temperature limit''.
+Naturally, the value of $\alpha$, below which the spectrum does not change any more, should depend on the scales considered.
+If the drive frequency would be much higher (corresponding to shorter Kelvin waves), one could expect that a smaller value of $\alpha$ would be required to reach the ``zero temperature limit''.

-The bending of the spectrum at $k$-values close to the numerical resolution could be due to perturbed dispersion relation as somewhat noted in Ref.~[\onlinecite{KS2005prl}].
-Close to the resolution limit, $k_{\rm res}$, the simple estimation gives that $\omega \propto 1-\cos(\pi k/k_{\rm res})$ \cite{KozikPrivate} which becomes flat near the resolution limit and increases the timescale for modes near the resolution by a factor of $\pi^2/4$ when compared to Eq.~(\ref{e.kelvinfreq}).

-Even if our drive here has a fixed frequency that corresponds to a single Kelvin mode, it is extremely peaked in space.
-This will cause a cusp in the vortex near the pinning site and is a more likely the reason for this spectrum bending near the resolution limit.
-This is additionally supported by a simulation where we pin, not only one point, but three neighbouring ones.
-This changes the spectrum near the resolution limit quite dramatically, but elsewhere the spectrum is almost unchanged.
-Therefore, we expect that experimentally the obtained Kelvin spectrum should realize for length scales larger that the size of the pinning point.
-For example, the diameter of the vibrating wire can be of order one micron and the pinning size even much smaller.
-To consider length scales of order (and smaller) than the pinning point, one should take into account the geometry more precisely.

-One option is that the obtained spectrum has nothing to do with the Kelvin cascade, but is simply a result of way to drive the vortex.
-By shaking the endpoints one forces an additional small U-shape form in the vortex.
-For example, a parabolic shape would result a spectum with $|w_k|\propto k^{-2}$, when intepreted as sum of Kelvin waves.